Kampfgnom/gbtec-challenge/README.md

   * Controller unit tests with the new MockMvcTester
   * Integration tests with testcontainers and the new WebTestClient and awaitility

-# Design & Architecture
+## Design & Architecture

-* Layered architecture
+Honestly, not a lot of architecture to see here.

-  * As opposed to onion/hexagonal, because with WebMVC and JPA decoupling the layers is not worth the effort
+* Layered architecture, as opposed to onion/hexagonal, because with WebMVC and JPA decoupling the layers is not worth the effort
 * Separate DTOs (as Java Records) from Entities (as standard Java classes), because that's *definitely* worth the low effort
 * Package-per-domain/use-case, because I find this better than package-per-layer
 * Flat/no-packages until modules get too big, and not earlier (though the Java "one thing per file" convention makes me re-consider this opinion...)

+## TODO / Shortcomings

+* Tests are not as complete as I'd like
+* CI/CD via GitHub Actions
+* Observability: Logs, metrics, etc. via Spring standard technologies (micrometer etc.)
+* Domain model is not good enough.
+  * Email-State is not thought through well.
+Why can I transition from DRAFT to SENT for example.
+  * What does the system *do*?
+Shouldn't I have email collections like a mail app normally has, which allow different operations
+  * Delete isn't available at all, because I thought it would be redundant to state DELETED.
+Maybe rename state to TRASHED and allow deletion additionally.
+* Security: User management and login (e.g. via OIDC provider integration) and access control (via Spring Security)